 If allergies are making your sleep apnea worse, your eyes and nose won’t be the only things that suffer.
 Constant sleep deprivation, or reduction in sleep quality, can have a detrimental effect on your physical and mental health.
 The body requires a certain amount of quality sleep every night to function properly.
 Not meeting that quota can have serious, even fatal consequences.
 In the documentary, Sleepless in America, Mark Rosekind of the National Transportation Safety Board says, “Every aspect of who you are as a human, every capability is degraded, impaired, when you lose sleep…Your decision-making, reaction time, situational awareness, memory, communication…go down by 20 to 50 percent.”
 In addition, chronic sleep deprivation can seriously increase your risk of chronic illnesses like diabetes and heart disease.

 Don’t Mess Around With Sleep Deprivation

 If you’re struggling from chronic sleep deprivation, whether caused by seasonal allergies, sleep apnea, or a combination of the two, don’t ignore it!
 Untreated sleep apnea can take as many as twelve years off of your life expectancy.
 There are many options for testing and treatment, so speak to a health care professional as soon as possible.
-If you are in Colorado, give us a call at 1-844-807-5337 (or 1-844-80-SLEEP) to speak to a sleep expert, free of charge.
-We can help you find a provider to discuss home sleep testing and options for treatment at a free consultation.
+Click here to find a provider near you!